ashtynllsn25/CS310/README.md

 This program calculates consulting charges for J&J Accounting based on hourly rate, consultation time, and income status.
 It determines whether a client qualifies for free or discounted service and outputs the total billing amount using a custom billing function.

+##CS310 - Ch07Exercise04
+This program takes a user-input word and removes all vowels using a custom function.
+It checks for valid input (letters only) and outputs the word without vowels.

 ## Files

 - `Ch03Exercise07.cpp` : The C++ source code for calculating monthly interest.
 - `Ch04Exercise16.cpp` : The C++ source code for calculating and comparing author royalties.
 - `Ch05Exercise33.cpp` : The C++ source code for simulating cooking times.
 - `Ch06Exercise14.cpp` : The C++ source code for calculating payments for tax help.
+- `Ch07Exercise04.cpp` : The C++ source code for calculating payments for tax help.
 - `README.md` : This file.

 ## How to Run